RetroReversing/retroReversing/pages/leaks/Platinum.md

 It adds an item to the DSi menu called "EC file utility" which simply had a few options to delete files such as "ec.cfg" from the DsiShop.

-### DS Capture Software for PARTNER-CTR-CAPTURE (sd.rar/MoMo/3DSSoft)
+### 3DS Capture Software for PARTNER-CTR-CAPTURE (sd.rar/MoMo/3DSSoft)
 This folder contains the Windows Installer for the software that connects to the **PARTNER-CTR-CAPTURE** development hardware.
-This is a way for developers to take screenshots and short videos from the Nintendo DS.
+This is a way for developers to take screenshots and short videos from the Nintendo 3DS.

 ---
 # iQue Email dump - Contents of from_nintendo.rar